paps/api-store/store/Instagram Photo Likers/Instagram Photo Likers.md

 Our tool will scroll down for you those pictures and get each liker's information.
 Once it's done, you'll receive a list of all their profiles neatly arranged in one spreadsheet.

 # What will you need? ⚙️

 - **Session cookie**: Your session cookie from Instagram.
 - **Spreadsheet URL**: The link of a Google Spreadsheet with Instagram posts URLs in it.
 - **Number of likers per post**: The number of likers you want to collect per post.
-If left empty, the API will scrape all likiers.
+If left empty, the API will scrape all likers.
 - **Number of posts per launch**: The number of posts to process per API launch.

 _(**You already have all that?**  Click straight away on **"Use this API"**)_